What are teeth on Implants?

 The posts will be fully covered by your dentures once the procedure is completed, leaving you with an all-natural look and feel.
 However, your jawbone will need time to heal from the insertion of the implants prior to receiving the full denture arch.

 In many cases, the healing process for an All-on-4 implant procedure is quicker compared to individual implants.
 This system fuses to your bone much faster, which lends to its stability.

 Once your jawbone has healed from the implantation, you’re ready to receive your permanent denture.
 The denture is attached to the four posts, which serve as the main anchors.

 The result is an even, consistent-looking smile without the risk of your dentures slipping or falling.

 Teeth on implants Case Study

 - Poor smile

-After a consultation discussing repair, dentures and other options the patient decided on All On 4 treatment;
+After a consultation discussing repair, dentures and other options the patient decided on teeth on implants treatment;

 - concern with repairs is that it would be temporary.
 In this case it was not possible to fix properly given the breakdown of the existing teeth